ozalieg/Thesis/0.1.0/content/DesignAndImplementation.typ

 The intermediate schema is represented as a list of {name, type} objects, which is transformed into a pipeline JSON document with blocks, pipes, and supporting metadata.
-The final .jv output format is a human-readable, line-based representation of the extraction template.
+The final Jayvee output format is a human-readable, line-based representation of the extraction template.

 === Error Handling

 Input boundaries are actively validated.
-Missing files, broken URLs, or malformed links trigger GUI warnings and are logged to disk.
+Missing files, broken URLs, or malformed links trigger #abbr.a[GUI] warnings and are logged to disk.
 Defaulting behavior in the schema inference stage ensures that unknown or unnamed columns are still incorporated, using generic labels and default types.
-Failures are logged with stack traces in the backend and user-friendly summaries in the GUI.
+All critical errors, including malformed inputs or I/O failures, are logged to a centralized `error_log.txt`.
+Structured error reporting avoids stack trace noise and supports batch evaluation.
+#abbr.a[GUI] alerts present user-friendly messages while the #abbr.a[CLI] remains quiet unless run interactively.

 === Implementation Details

 Each component is implemented as a pure Python function or class that communicates via in-memory data structures.
-The GUI uses standard file and dialog boxes to capture user input, disabling interactions while tasks are running and re-enabling them when complete.
+The #abbr.a[GUI] uses standard file and dialog boxes to capture user input, disabling interactions while tasks are running and re-enabling them when complete.
 Input handling selects the appropriate loading mechanism—open() for local files, urllib.request.urlopen() for remote sources—and supports batch iteration over links files.

 Schema inference is performed via pd.read_csv() followed by column-level inspection.
 Unnamed or ambiguous columns are labeled generically and assigned a fallback type of "text".
-A helper function maps Pandas-inferred dtypes to the restricted set of canonical types.
+A helper function maps Pandas-inferred dtypes to the restricted set of Jayvee types.

 Pipeline generation constructs a hierarchical structure of extractor and interpreter blocks, automatically embedding metadata such as file name and table name.
 Naming utilities like to_camel_case() and column_index_to_label() are used to produce valid and readable identifiers.

-The final stage involves optional JSON serialization and always produces a .jv output file.
+The final stage involves optional JSON serialization and always produces a Jayvee output file.
 The writing component creates directories if needed and generates filenames derived from the original data source.
 Sanitization ensures compatibility across platforms.